snowdamiz/pumpfun-api/API_REFACTORING_ROADMAP.md

 ## Executive Summary

 Based on comprehensive analysis of the PumpFunAPIClient API, this roadmap outlines the systematic reduction of the current 65+ public methods to a streamlined 15-20 core methods.
-The refactoring will eliminate ~70% of the API surface while maintaining 100% of functionality, significantly improving developer experience and maintainability.
+The refactoring will eliminate ~70% of thWe API surface while maintaining 100% of functionality, significantly improving developer experience and maintainability.

 ## Current State Analysis